3 Common Mistakes When Submitting an RFP Response

 Some common overlooked requirements to pay attention to are:

 - Missing Certifications.
 Prepare a checklist of all certifications the RFP is requiring from you as the vendor.
-If you do not have the certification, you may not be eligible for a contract award.
-If you don’t have the certification, ask the client if you are able to obtain it after the award announcement.
+If you don’t have the certification, you may not be eligible for a contract award.
+If you don’t have the certification, ask the client if you’re able to obtain it after the award announcement.
 (See above.)

 - Missing Notarizations.
 If a notary is required on documentation, be sure to fit in a visit to your local office.
 If missing (even during the pandemic), your response will likely be withdrawn from moving forward.